October 2023 update

-If you would like to suggest any fund-raising ideas, make a donation other than through the above link, find out more about the issues involved or get involved in GSFFA in any way, please contact Sandi Ackrill on 07831 750 000, Steve Ackrill on 07721 440 200 or email [email protected].
+If you would like to get involved in GSFFA in any way, please contact Sandi Ackrill on 07831 750 000, Steve Ackrill on 07721 440 200 or email [email protected].
 Information can also be obtained from Ray in the Shefford Shop.

 This post will be updated as new information becomes available.